-Although this policy mix delivers a unique equilibrium, it carries an important distributional message.
-Efforts by the central bank to reduce inflation will translate into higher values of debt in each country-conditions (71) and (72).
-Country 2, which is following the surplus rule in (74), will need to raise future surpluses.
+Although this policy mix delivers a unique bounded equilibrium, it carries an important distributional message.
+Efforts by the central bank to reduce inflation will translate into higher values of debt in each country-conditions (72) and (73).
+Country 2, which is following the surplus rule in (75), will need to raise future surpluses.
 Country 1, which continues to set primary surpluses exogenously, now requires a relatively larger rebate from the central bank.
-As condition (73) makes clear, a higher rebate to country 1 may require a lower rebate to country 2, forcing country 2 to raise taxes or cut transfer payments still further.
+As condition (74) makes clear, a higher rebate to country 1 may require a lower rebate to country 2, forcing country 2 to raise taxes or cut transfer payments still further.21

-5. Empirical Aspects of Policy Interactions
+4 Empirical Aspects of Policy Interactions

 Given the differences in the equilibria described above, it might seem straightforward to distinguish an equilibrium time series generated by active monetary/passive fiscal policies from a time series generated by passive monetary/active fiscal policy.
 Unfortunately, subtle observational equivalence results may make it difficult to identify which regime is "active" and which regime is "passive."
 In this section we highlight two identification challenges-one in which observational equivalence exists between determinant and indeterminant equilibrium, which follows Cochrane (2011a), and another that demonstrates the challenges in distinguishing between regimes M and F from empirical observation.
-We view these results as provocative but incomplete: further study is needed in order to determine the extent to which these results generalize to more sophisticated setups.
+We view these results as provocative but only suggestive-further study is needed to determine whether the results generalize to more sophisticated setups.
 One implication flows even from the simple experiments conducted here: empirically testing for the interactions between monetary and fiscal policy by examining simple correlations in the data will lead to spurious results and potentially false conclusions.
-This suggests that existing efforts to "test" for the fiscal theory may be more challenging than originally believed [Bohn (1998), Canzoneri, Cumby, and Diba (2001), Cochrane (1999, 2005), Woodford (1999, 2001), Leeper (1991), Sims (2011)].
+This suggests that existing efforts to "test" for the fiscal theory may be more challenging than originally believed [Bohn (1998), Canzoneri, Cumby, and Diba (2001), Cochrane (1998, 2005), Woodford (1998a, 2001), Leeper (1991), Sims (2011)].

-5.1.
-Indeterminacy and Observational Equivalence.
-For the simple model described in section 3, there is a straightforward observational equivalence due to Cochrane (2010, 2011a) in which indeterminant equilibria can generate time series that are indistinguishable (same covariance generating process) from determinant ones.
+4.1 Indeterminacy and Observational Equivalence There is a straightforward observational equivalence due to Cochrane (2010, 2011a) in which indeterminant equilibria can generate time series that are indistinguishable (same covariance generating process) from determinant ones.